Trams in Zurich: Low floor trams, the Glattalbahn, and the Tram Zürich West

+The Glattalbahn, constructed by the responsible transport authority (the Verkehrsbetriebe Glattal or VBG) became a new light rail system as a response to urban growth.
 From the 1950s onwards, the Glattal region to the north of Zurich experienced a rapid boom as population and industry spilled over from nearby Zurich, partly driven by the presence of Zurich Airport.
 Whilst the airport is served by the city's S-Bahn rail network, the economic growth and resulting congestion led to a need for a finer-grained form of public transport.
-The responsible transport authority (the Verkehrsbetriebe Glattal or VBG) responded by constructing a new light rail system, the Glattalbahn.
-This was built to be compatible with Zurich's tram network, with which it connects at several points on the city boundary.
+The Glattalbahn was built to be compatible with Zurich's tram network, with which it connects at several points on the city boundary.
 The system opened in stages between 2006 and 2010.
 The VBG contracted the VBZ to operate the network, and several tram lines now operate across both networks.

 The arrival of new trams between 2001 and 2010 led to the retirement of older vehicles.
 The Karpfen last ran in regular service in 2006, and the Mirage in 2010.
 Many members of both classes have been transferred to Vinnytsia in Ukraine.

-More extensions and Mirages make a comeback

 Tram Zürich West, an extension from Escher-Wyss-Platz to Bahnhof Altstetten Nord, in the city of Zurich, opened in December 2011.
 The resulting reorganisation of lines included a new line 17 from Hauptbahnhof to Werdhölzli via Escher-Wyss-Platz, and the diversion of line 4, which had previously served Werdhölzli, to Altstetten.